matt-harvey/swx/README.rst

 If you provide a non-zero positive integer to the ``--depth`` option, then the activity tree will be printed only to this depth.
-(This does not apply in "list", "summary" or "verbose" mode.)
+(This does not apply in "list", "succinct" or "verbose" mode.)

 If you pass the ``--csv`` option to a reporting command, then the results will be output in CSV format.